Azazftb/D2L_PP/README.md

 ### Manual Installation

-In case you're unable to access the extension through the browser stores, you can manually install it:
+In case you're unable to access the extension through the browser stores (accessing stores are disabled if you are logged in as your school email to your browser), you can manually install it:

 1. **Download the Extension**
-   Clone or download the extension from [GitHub](#).
+   Clone or download the extension from [GitHub](https://github.com/Azazftb/D2L_PP/releases/tag/V1.3).
+Download the zip file according to the browser you use.

+2. **Extarct the files**

-2. **Enable Developer Mode**
+3. **Enable Developer Mode**
-   In your browser, navigate to the extensions page (`chrome://extensions/` for Chrome), and enable "Developer mode".
+   In your browser, navigate to the extensions page and enable "Developer mode".

-3. **Load Unpacked Extension**
+4. **Load Unpacked Extension**
    Click on "Load unpacked" and select the downloaded extension folder.

-4. **Enjoy the Enhanced Experience**
+5. **Enjoy the Enhanced Experience!!!**
-   The extension is now active and enhancing your Brightspace LMS!

-## 💻 About This Project

-D2L++ was inspired by Better Canvas and Darklight.
-Seeing the need for dark themes and additional features for the Brightspace LMS, this extension was created.
-While some elements may not yet be themed, improvements and updates are continuously being made.

 ## 👥 Contributing